Transport in Chile

 Transport in Chile is mostly by road.
-The far south of the country is not directly connected to central Chile by road, and water transport also plays a part there.
+The far south of the country is not directly connected to central Chile by road without travelling through Argentina, and water transport also plays a part there.
 The railways were historically important in Chile, but now play a relatively small part in the country's transport system.
 Because of the country's geography and long distances between major cities, aviation is also important.